 Meet Khali!
 Like many bully breeds, Khali the Miniature Bull Terrier just can’t swim.
 She is often around rivers, lakes, and ponds, even more, when hiking, kayaking, or enjoying the cottage on the weekends.
 It is very important that Khali is safe around the water.
 When Kahli was just 10 weeks old she tried out a generic life jacket that didn’t even keep her afloat, so we asked her to review the Hurtta Life Saviour.

 Photo Credit: Khali (@bulliesgonewild)

-Of all the life jackets we have owned for Kahli, the Hurtta Life Saviour is by far my favourite.
-You have a few excellent colour choices to choose from, the sizes are super adjustable, and I was overall impressed with the function and quality of this life jacket.
+Of all the life jackets we have owned for Kahli, the Hurtta Life Saviour heavy-duty is by far my favorite.
+You have a few excellent color choices to choose from, the sizes are super adjustable, and I was overall impressed with the function and quality of this life jacket.

 We were able to lift her out of the water and onto the boat, back into the water, and even just carry her around without any discomfort.
 The belly band is very supportive, which is very important if you Kayak or do any water sports that involve lifting.

 There is even an identification tag on the side so you can label the jacket with your pup’s name.
-The handle feels thick and strong, so I was comfortable relying on that to hoist Kahli into my kayak.
-While this jacket was thick, it was also super lightweight.
-Kahli was able to run and play on land without having her movement restricted.
+The handle feels thick and strong, so I was comfortable relying heavy duty on that to hoist Kahli into my kayak.
+While this jacket was thick in five sizes, it was also super lightweight.
+Kahli was able to dog run and play on land without having her movement restricted.

 The Hurtta Life Saviour will run you $79.99 - $90.99 depending on the size you require for your pup.
 I truly believe you are getting every nickel worth out of this one – the quality is superb.
 Everything about this life jacket feels durable!
-Plus, Hurtta backs their products 100%.
+Plus, Hurtta heavy duty backs its products 100%.

 3. Kurgo Surf N Turf Life Jacket